YaZasnyal/asio_stream_compressor/README.md

 # asio_stream_compressor

-`asio_stream_compressor` is a header-only library that allows to add ZSTD compression support for the asynchronous streams with easy to use wrapper.
+`asio_stream_compressor` is a header-only library that allows to add ZSTD compression support for asynchronous streams with easy to use wrapper.

 One minute example:
 ```cpp